tinawenqiao/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **channels**                        --
 **type**                            --                             The component type name, needs to be ``TAILDIR``.
 **filegroups**                      --                             Space-separated list of file groups.
 Each file group indicates a set of files to be tailed.
+**filegroups.<filegroupName>.parentDir**   --                             Absolute parent directory path of the file group.
+Neither wildcards nor regular expressions (and not file system patterns) are allowed in directory.
+It must be used in combination with filePattern.
-**filegroups.<filegroupName>**      --                             Absolute path of the file group.
-Regular expression (and not file system patterns) can be used for filename only. positionFile                        ~/.flume/taildir_position.json File in JSON format to record the inode, the absolute path and the last position of each tailing file. headers.<filegroupName>.<headerKey> --                             Header value which is the set with header key.
+**filegroups.<filegroupName>.filePattern** --                             Relative file path of the file group's parent directory.
+Directory can be included.
+Regular expression (and not file system patterns) can be used in directory and filename.
+It must be used in combination with parentDir. positionFile                        ~/.flume/taildir_position.json File in JSON format to record the inode, the absolute path and the last position of each tailing file. headers.<filegroupName>.<headerKey> --                             Header value which is the set with header key.
 Multiple headers can be specified for one file group. byteOffsetHeader                    false                          Whether to add the byte offset of a tailed line to a header called 'byteoffset'.